Phong-Kaster/Realtime-Messenger-Application/README.md

 ### [**3.1.Sorting Conversation reasonably**](#31sorting-conversation-reasonably)

 Every single conversation will be sorted by time when they are created.
-You never miss any new message 📩
+You never miss any new message 📩.
+It is easier to find the conversation you need.
+Do the same like [Facebook]() , [Whatsapp]() ....

 ### [**3.2.Preview**](#32preview)